Installation#

 There are many ways to install Python, but even if you have Python installed somewhere on your computer we recommend following these instructions anyway.

-That’s because we will create a new Python environment.
+That’s because we will create a new Python virtual environment.

 ) without affecting any other current Python installation.